-Wake Dental Care, a Cary Family Dentistry, provides fluoride treatments as part of your cleaning and prevention dental hygiene programs.
-Fluoride is recognized as one of the most effective agent available to help prevent tooth decay.
+Wake Dental Care provides fluoride treatments as part of your cleaning and regular maintenance.
+Fluoride is recognized as one of the most effective agents available to help prevent tooth decay.
 It is a mineral that is naturally present in varying amounts in almost all foods and water supplies.

 Fluoride works in two ways:

-Topical fluoride strengthens the teeth once they have erupted by seeping into the outer surface of the tooth enamel, making the teeth more resistant to decay.
-We gain topical fluoride by using fluoride containing dental products such as toothpaste, mouth rinses, and gels.
-Wake Dental Care generally recommends that children have a professional application of fluoride twice a year during dental check-ups.
+Topical fluoride strengthens the teeth once they have erupted by seeping into the outer surface of the tooth enamel, making them more resistant to decay.
+We gain topical fluoride by using fluoride containing dental products such as toothpaste, mouth rinses, gels, and to lesser extent in some drinking water.
+Our doctors generally recommends that children have a professional application of fluoride twice a year during dental check-ups.

 Systemic fluoride strengthens the teeth that have erupted as well as those that are developing under the gums.
 We gain systemic fluoride from most foods and our community water supplies.
 It is also available as a supplement in drop or gel form and in some cases it we may prescribe this application (as well as potentially by your physician).
 It is very important to monitor the amounts of fluoride a child ingests.
 If too much fluoride is consumed while the teeth are developing, a condition called fluorosis (white spots on the teeth) may result.

 Although most people receive fluoride from food and water, sometimes it is not enough to help prevent decay.
 In some cases Wake Dental Care dentists dental hygienists may recommend the use of home and/or professional fluoride treatments for the following reasons: